Hg comprises two FCA authorised entities:

 implementation and management of business rules, policies and procedures.

-The heads of the three fund teams, portfolio team, client services team, finance, HR and legal teams report to the Board.
+The heads of the three fund teams, portfolio team, client services team, finance, HR, compliance and risk, and legal teams report to the Board.

 Hg Statement on the FRC Stewardship Code